n0thhhing/ts-capstone/README.md

 // often sections that contain non-executable
 // data, such as ASCII strings, data structures,
 // or other non-instruction bytes.
 By using
-// cs.OPT_SKIPDATA, you can instruct Capstone
+// CS.OPT_SKIPDATA, you can instruct Capstone
 // to skip over these non-instruction bytes
-// and only disassemble the actual instructions. disassembler.option( cs.OPT_SKIPDATA,
+// and only disassemble the actual instructions. cs.option(
+  CS.OPT_SKIPDATA,
-  true, // true/false/cs.OPT_ON/cs.OPT_OFF
+  true, // true/false/CS.OPT_ON/CS.OPT_OFF
 );

 // OPT_DETAIL